Final preps underway as Super Bowl LIV event openings near

 Super Bowl Experience, Super Bowl Live to open this weekend

-On Sunday we learned that the Kansas City Chief and San Francisco 49ers would be battling for the Lombardi Trophy on Feb.
+The Kansas City Chief and San Francisco 49ers will be battling for the Lombardi Trophy on Feb.
 2 at Hard Rock Stadium.

-While the game is still a couple weeks away, there is plenty happening in and across town in the meantime.
+While the game is still a couple weeks away, there is plenty happening throughout South Florida.

 Super Bowl LIV will mark the 11th time that South Florida has hosted the big game, more than anywhere else.

-"We're celebrating the road to 11," said Rey Martinez with the Miami Super Bowl Host Committee.
-"A lot of culture, a lot of entertainment and obviously, a good party."
+“We’re celebrating the road to 11,” Rey Martinez, with the Miami Super Bowl Host Committee, said.
+“A lot of culture, a lot of entertainment and, obviously, a good party.”

 At the Miami Beach Convention Center, workers are moving fast with only days to go before the Super Bowl Experience opens.

-"We have a lot of truss and rigging and turf and carpeting going in," said Nicki Ewell, Director of NFL Events.
+“We have a lot of truss and rigging and turf and carpeting going in,” Nicki Ewell, director of NFL Events, said.

 It’s going to be half a million square feet of interactive fun which, like Super Bowl Live, opens on Saturday.

-"If you don't have a ticket to the game, this is your Super Bowl," said Ewell.
+“If you don’t have a ticket to the game, this is your Super Bowl,” Ewell said.

 Children 12 and under are free every day.